 Guideline P-080 describes procedures intended to protect the rights of the aggrieved party as well as the party against whom an allegation of harassment is lodged, as required by state and federal laws.
 Each charge must be properly investigated and, when warranted, appropriate disciplinary action must be taken against the individual charged.
-The Office of General Counsel will always be consulted prior to investigation.
+The Office of General Counsel always will be consulted prior to investigation.

-The designated Equal Employment Opportunity/Affirmative Action Officer for Jackson State is responsible for receiving harassment complaints from applicants, employees, and students.
-The office is located in the Administration Building, Room 42, (731) 425-2621.
+The designated Equal Employment Opportunity/Affirmative Action Officer for Jackson State, the Director of Human Resources, is responsible for receiving harassment complaints from applicants, employees, and students.
+The office is located in the Human Resources office, Administration Building, Room 40, (731) 425-2621.
 The telephone extensions are 342 and 621.

-The complete text of Guideline P-080 is available online at www.tbr.state. tn.us/policies_guidelines, in the Human Resources Office, in the offices of the President, the vice presidents, and the library.
+The complete text of Guideline P-080 is available online at www.tbr.state. tn.us/policies\guidelines, in the Human Resources Office, in the offices of the President, the vice presidents, and the library.
 You are encouraged to become familiar with the guideline and to ask questions if necessary to gain a thorough understanding of it.